 What’s a foodie tour of Sydney without some Australian wine?
 Our final stop took us to a local wine shop where we tried a few different types of Head Red wines from the Barossa Valley.

-Because we never made it to the Barossa, I’m glad we had this little tasting.
+I’m glad we had this little tasting, especially because we never made it to the Barossa.
 Head Wines has a tie to the shop (the founder worked at Annandale before become a winemaker), and I liked that the store showed so much support for boutique wineries.

 In general, I appreciated that Ultimately Sydney focused on small, family-owned and operated stores throughout the city.
 Each stop felt integral to the neighborhood, and the tour was all the more authentic because of it.